pm0kjp/R-at-CAR/chapter7.md

 `fakeLang[truthValues,]  # Note -- sample code -- won't actually work!`

-Or, I could choose just a single column to show, like subjectID:
+Or, I could choose just a single column to show, like subjectID (hint, this is what you'll be doing in this exercise!):

 `fakeLang$subjectID[truthValues]` or `fakeLang[truthValues, "subjectID"]`

 *** =instructions

-Using the vectors you created in the last exercise, multipleLangScores and multipleMathScores, extract just the duplicated ID's.
+Using the "is this a duplicated ID" truth vectors you created in the last exercise (`multipleLangScores` and `multipleMathScores`) extract just the duplicated ID's from fakeLang and fakeMath.

 Don't get the whole row, just the subjectIDs.
 Finally, wrap your whole command in `unique()` so that we only see each repeated ID one time (otherwise, if an ID occurred 4 times, we'd see it 3 times -- the 2nd, 3rd, and 4th uses).
-Do this for both fakeLang (using multipleLangScores) and fakeMath (using multipleMathScores).
-Put the repeated ID's for fakeMath into mathRepeaters, and the repeated ID's for fakeLang into langRepeaters.
+Do this for both `fakeLang` (using `multipleLangScores`) and `fakeMath` (using `multipleMathScores`).
+Put the repeated ID's for `fakeMath` into `mathRepeaters`, and the repeated ID's for `fakeLang` into `langRepeaters`.
 Then take a look at each list of repeating ID's.

 *** =hint
-You'll want to do something like this: `unique(fakeMath....)` and `unique(fakeLang....)`
+You'll want to do something like this: `unique(fakeMath....)` and `unique(fakeLang....)`  You'll want to use the vector multipleLangScores as a row index for fakeLang, and the vector multipleMathScores as a row index for fakeMath.
+What column do you want?
+The subjectID column only.

 *** =pre_exercise_code
 ```{r}